naveenkrishnan840/airbus-aircraft-customer-support-bot/README.md

 </div>

 # Overview
-The <b>Airbus Customer Chat Bot </b> is an intelligent, multi-agent system that provides a seamless, efficient, and personalized experience for users booking flights, hotels, car rentals, and excursions.
+The <b>Airbus Aircraft Customer Chat Bot </b> is an intelligent, multi-agent system that provides a seamless, efficient, and personalized experience for users booking flights, hotels, car rentals, and excursions.
 With its ability to access real-time data via MySQL, interact across multiple service categories, and use AI-powered NLP for context-driven conversations, this bot is a powerful tool for both customers and businesses.
 By leveraging advanced technologies, the bot helps streamline complex travel arrangements and delivers an exceptional customer experience.

 # Motivation
 While traditional web automation tools excel at task execution, and search engines help with information retrieval, there's a growing need for tools that can handle both while specializing in deep research workflows.
 WebRover bridges this gap by offering task automation alongside intelligent research capabilities, with a particular focus on comprehensive information gathering, analysis, and synthesis.
 This dual-purpose approach aims to transform how we interact with web content, making both task execution and research more efficient and thorough.